About

 to give credit where due here are the sites and ideas that helped me with screech owls and brainstorming this design for my boxes.

-Celeryfarm.net a blogger in NJ that has help quite me bit, has some great video and chronology of Screech owl family(s) over the years and has is own solutions for squirrels
+Celeryfarm.net a blogger in NJ, has some great video and chronology of Screech owl family(s) over the years and has is own solutions for squirrels

 Chris Johnson’s Screech owl cam has a very good notes page on how to build and owlbox, even gets into some aluminum flashing ideas to help prevent squirrels.